 If you have your ear to the ground, you may be hearing some rumblings about passwordless authentication methods.
 As the name suggests, passwordless authentication is a form of secure authentication that eliminates the use of passwords.

-Passwordless authentication is a new technology and it’s starting to gain attention in the IT world.
-Most organizations aren’t in a position to even think about transitioning to passwordless — but should you be?
+Passwordless authentication is one of the newer security technologies, and it’s gaining attention in the IT world.
+Many organizations aren’t in a position to even think about transitioning to passwordless — but should you be?

 More importantly, what are the compliance implications of adopting passwordless authentication in your organization?